 All non-management directors who are not members of the Committee may attend and observe meetings of the Committee, but shall not participate in any discussion or deliberation unless invited to do so by the Committee, and in any event shall not be entitled to vote.
 The Committee may, at its discretion, include in its meetings members of the Company’s management or any other persons whose presence the Committee believes to be necessary or appropriate.
 Notwithstanding the foregoing, the Committee may exclude from its meetings any persons it deems appropriate, including, but not limited to, any non-management director who is not a member of the Committee.

-The Committee may and has sole authority to retain and terminate independent counsel, compensation consultants, or other experts or consultants, as it deems necessary or appropriate, including sole authority to approve the fees and other retention terms for such persons.
+The Committee may, and has sole authority to, retain and terminate independent counsel, compensation consultants, or other experts or consultants, as it deems necessary or appropriate, including sole authority to approve the fees and other retention terms for such persons, provided that, preceding any such retention or advice, the Committee must take into consideration all factors, including any applicable factors under New York Stock Exchange rules, relevant to the adviser’s independence from management.
 The Committee may also utilize the services of the Company’s regular legal counsel or other advisors to the Company.
 The Company shall provide for appropriate funding, as determined by the Committee, for payment of compensation to any advisors employed by the Committee and for ordinary administrative expenses of the Committee that are necessary or appropriate in carrying out its duties.

 The Committee shall:

-- Review annually, or more frequently if determined necessary by the Committee, the compensation philosophy of the Company.
+- Review annually, or more frequently if determined necessary by the Committee, the executive officer compensation philosophy of the Company.

-- Review and approve annually, or more frequently if determined necessary by the Committee, the corporate goals and objectives relevant to the compensation of the chief executive officer and other executive officers of the Company or its subsidiaries and such other employees of the Company and its subsidiaries as determined in the discretion of the Committee.
+- Review and approve annually, or more frequently if determined necessary by the Committee, the corporate goals and objectives relevant to the compensation of the CEO and other executive officers of the Company.

-- Evaluate the performance of the chief executive officer and such other executive officers and employees against the above-described goals and objectives and approve awards to such executive officers and employees on the basis of such performance.
+- Evaluate the performance of the CEO and other executive officers against the above-described goals and objectives and approve awards to such executive officers on the basis of such performance.

-- Establish and approve the salaries, annual incentive award opportunities and long-term incentive awards of the chief executive officer and other executive officers of the Company.
+- Establish and approve the base salaries, annual incentive award opportunities and long-term incentive awards of the CEO and the other executive officers of the Company.

-- Subject to paragraph 15 below, oversee the Company’s compliance with any applicable laws, rules, regulations or guidelines related to compensation of executive officers, employees or consultants of the Company or any of its subsidiaries.
+- Oversee the Company’s compliance with any applicable laws, rules, regulations or guidelines related to compensation of executive officers of the Company.

-- Subject to paragraph 15 below, review, approve and oversee generally budgets related to broad-based compensation plans applicable to employees and consultants of the Company and its subsidiaries, including salaries, bonuses, incentive compensation and employee benefits.
+- Generally oversee budgets related to broad-based compensation plans applicable to employees of the Company and its subsidiaries, including salaries, bonuses, incentive compensation and employee benefits.

-- Subject to paragraph 15 below, oversee and supervise, generally, the compensation policies applicable to all employees of the Company and its subsidiaries, including periodic reviews of the adequacy of the Company’s compensation structure, performance review procedures, employee turn-over and retention, successorship plans and other human resource issues.
+- Generally oversee the compensation policies applicable to all employees of the Company and its subsidiaries, including periodic reviews of the adequacy of the Company’s compensation structure, performance review procedures, employee turn-over and retention, successorship plans and other human resource issues.

 - Authorize the repurchase of shares of the Company’s capital stock and/or stock options from terminated employees, subject to applicable law.